Who We Are

-- Inclusive: All persons are welcome to attend our churches, receive Holy Communion, be baptized and admitted into membership.
+- Inclusive: All persons are welcome to attend our churches and receive Holy Communion, and are eligible to be baptized and become members.

 - Grounded in Scripture: United Methodist trust free inquiry in matters of Christian doctrine.
 Our faith is guided by Scripture, tradition, experience and reason.
 Of paramount importance, however, is Scripture as the witness of God’s creating, redeeming and sustaining relationship with God’s people.
 Learn more about our basic beliefs.

 - Wesleyan: The United Methodist Church has a Wesleyan heritage, and as such, places an emphasis on mind and heart (knowledge and vital piety) and putting faith and love into practice (life).
 Find out more about our Wesleyan heritage.

 - Concerned about social justice: For more than 200 years, The United Methodist Church and its predecessor bodies have expressed concern for God’s children everywhere — the poor, the orphaned, the aging, the sick, the oppressed and the imprisoned.
 Learn more about our mission and ministry.

 - Mission-oriented: Our mission is to make disciples of Jesus Christ for the transformation of the world.
 In uncomplicated terms, this means we strive to nurture followers of Christ who then reach out and teach others about the love of Jesus.
 Find out about our mission around the world.